stokpop/lograter/README.md

 ### Time period

 For most LogRater analysis you can specify a start and end time to zoom into the period that is of interest.
-For example a very busy period on production or a period that is (part of) a load test.
+For example, a very busy period on production, or a certain period of a load test.

 ### Create graphs